Sole trader accounting software UK: choose the best fit

 Why sole traders need accounting software

 Accounting software is designed to simplify this.
 It helps you stay organised, keep accurate records, and understand your financial position at a glance.
-This makes it easier to manage your cash flow, prepare for your Self Assessment tax return, and make confident business decisions, which is especially important as certain traders will be the first to be notified by HMRC that they must comply with MTD for income tax.
+This makes it easier to manage your cash flow, prepare for your Self Assessment tax return, and make confident business decisions, which is especially important as certain traders whose income is over £50,000 will be the first to be notified by HM Revenue and Customs (HMRC) that they must comply with MTD for income tax.

 Benefits of accounting software for sole traders

-• Save time on admin: Automate tasks like sending invoice reminders and sorting expenses, so you can focus on what you do best.
+- save time on admin: automate invoice reminders and expense sorting so you can focus on billable work

-• Get paid faster: Create and send professional invoices in moments, and accept online payments to improve your cash flow.
+- get paid faster: create professional invoices in moments and accept online payments to improve cash flow

-• Track finances with ease: Connect your bank account to see money coming in and going out in real time, all in one place.
+- track finances with ease: connect your bank account to see money coming in and going out in real time

-• Simplify tax time: Keep digital records and run reports that make filling out your Self Assessment tax return much less stressful.
+- simplify tax time: keep digital records and generate reports that make Self Assessment less stressful

-• Work from anywhere: Access your financial information on your laptop, tablet, or phone, whether you're at home or on the go.
+- work from anywhere: access your financial information on any device, whether at home or on the go

 Essential features to look for in sole trader accounting software